Journalit

 Important picker behaviour

 The review Header is fixed and is not added from the widget picker.
-Markdown Zone and Markdown Header are layout blocks you can add when you want custom written sections inside the template.
+Markdown Zone and Markdown Header are layout blocks you can add when you want custom written sections inside the layout.

 WidgetCategoryDRCWeeklyMonthlyQuarterlyYearly